gmohandas/denstatbank/docs/source/index.rst

 manipulation.
 It is therefore well suited to be used with this package.
 There are plenty of resources available to learn from if you are new to pandas.
-I would highly recommend this `book <https://wesmckinney.com/pages/book.html>`_ by the creator of the library himself.
+I would highly recommend this `book <https://wesmckinney.com/pages/book.html>`_ by the creator of the pandas himself.

 Code Documentation